le0nAg/le0nAg.github.io/_posts/2025-05-05-binary-search-and-sqli.md

 ## Introduction

-Like many others, I started my journey in web application hacking through CTFs (and I seriously recommend them, it's a valuable and fun way to learn!).
+Like many others, I started my journey in web application hacking through CTFs (and I seriously recommend them—it's a valuable and fun way to learn!).
 After googling some details of CTFs that I was unable to solve, as happens when you don't know something, I found myself reading write-ups of the solutions.

 In most cases, you will find a brief explanation of the vulnerability and a very specific one of the exploitation process used to get the flag.
 Also, in most cases, these writeups will mention pre-built tools that do almost all of the work for you, giving you the flag or a pre-built exploit.